-Maybe it was the rhythm of his old "Hearty Party' voice, or the 'fers' 'yas' and dropped g's in the words he was "sing-sayin", or the hairless face beneath the visor of his wide-brimmed cowboy hat, but Agent Sarah seemed to recognize Hank's face as...
+Maybe it was the rhythm of his old "Hearty Party' voice, or the 'fers' 'yas' and dropped g's in the words he was "sing-sayin".
+Or the hairless face beneath the visor of his wide-brimmed cowboy hat.
+Agent Sarah seemed to recognize Hank's face as...

 "Billy Bob Jackson!"
-Sarah said.
+Sarah exclaimed.
 "The Hearty Party guy who died in that truck accident, if you believe what the tabloids said.
 Anyone ever tell you that you..."

 "Look like him?"
 Cowboy Hank said, taking off his hat.
 "Maybe a little bit, here," he said pointing to his eyes.
-"But not quite here," he continued, stroking to top of his skin-bald, the C rim of hair under it.
+"But not quite here," he continued, stroking to top of his straight black rather than trademark bleached blond curly hair.
 "Or here," he went on, pointing to his head.
 "The Hearty Party guy was a dumpshit country puppet who didn't have a brain cell in his overinflated head.
-He was nothing more than a propoganda tool for the ruling rich, elite and powerful who could keep the masses subservient if they lived for bobbing their heads to mindless music that kept them happy being

-'simple' country folks who strived for nothing more than the work whistle at the end of the work week on Friday, a big bottle of whiskey on Saturday afternoon, a boink in the bunkhouse with anyone who complimented their erotic biology, and a 'please forgive me' Jesus prayer on Sunday morning with a hangover that kept their heads pounding for the next work week."
+He was nothing more than a propaganda tool for the ruling rich, elite and powerful who could keep the masses subservient if they lived for bobbing their heads to mindless music that kept them happy being 'simple' country folks.
+Who strived for nothing more than the work whistle at the end of the work week on Friday, a big bottle of whiskey on Saturday afternoon, a boink in the bunkhouse with anyone who complimented their erotic biology, and a 'please forgive me' Jesus prayer on Sunday morning with a hangover that kept their heads pounding for the next work week."